Print This Post

 The Nationals acquired two intriguing prospects during the off-season during the deal that sent pitching prospect Nate Karns to Tampa Bay and also saw catcher Jose Lobaton relocate to Washington.
 Unfortunately, both of the B-level prospects have struggled in their new surroundings.
 Felipe Rivero, a 22-year-old southpaw in Double-A, has struggled with his command and against right-handed batters.
 Lefties are hitting just .133 against him with righties are swatting him around to the tune of a .344 batting average.
 Outfielder Drew Vettleson, 22, appeared in just nine games at Double-A before hitting the disabled list.
 The left-handed hitter enjoyed his time at home (in a small sample size) with his three hits going for a triple and two home runs.
 He suffered a broken hand after he was hit by a pitch from Phillies prospect Jesse Biddle and should be out until late May or early June.

 Prized pitching prospect Lucas Giolito continues to rebound exceptionally well from Tommy John surgery.
 Selected 16th overall in the 2012 amateur draft, he made just one pro appearance before going under the knife.
 The 19-year-old hurler returned for 11 appearances in 2013 and has looked even stronger in ’14.
 The right-hander his showing eye-popping stuff, including an upper-90s heater and is also inducing a ton of ground-ball outs to go with 36 strikeouts in 32.1 innings.

 Marc Hulet has been writing at FanGraphs since 2008.
-His work focuses on prospect analysis.
+His work focuses on prospects, depth charts and fantasy.
 Follow him on Twitter @marchulet.